5 Key Differences Between B2B and B2C Email Marketing

 2. Different Length of Buying Cycles

 Business clients usually take longer to make purchasing decisions, as they do more in-depth research and vendor evaluation.
 Therefore, B2B email marketing campaigns usually require multiple workflows.
-The aim of the workflows is to nurture clients with strategic drip campaigns over weeks or months and build trust.
-To understand the key email flows every eCommerce entrepreneur should be aware of, listen to our podcast.
+The aim of the workflow is to nurture clients with strategic drip campaigns over weeks or months and build trust.

 Individual customers usually make much faster decisions, which indicates a different type of billing cycle.
 Purchasing decisions are essentially emotional and faster, as the individual does not answer to anyone else.
 Emails should generate brand awareness, engagement, and loyalty, and should highlight the satisfaction of a customer’s personal preferences.